ivangfr/springboot-vault-examples/spring-vault-approle-multi-datasources-mysql/README.md

 ### Running with Maven Wrapper

-- In a terminal, make sure you are inside `springboot-vault-examples` root folder
+- Open a new terminal and make sure you are inside `springboot-vault-examples` root folder

 - Run the following commands
   ```